wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 4.15.27 =
+Fixed a major bug that made multisite scan extremely slow and moved all ajax call out of the init function and into their own functions.

 = 4.15.26 =
 Moved the quarantine files into the database and deleted the old directory in uploads, fixed some minor HTML formatting issues, and added a warning if base64_decode is disabled.